 If you’ve made it this far, it’s time to start thinking about your new program’s details.
-But before you pull out your program development tools, look for an existing program that has been proven to work.
-Fortunately for you, there are thousands of evidence-based and evidence-informed programs that address all kinds of issues in a variety of populations.
+But before you develop a program from scratch, look for an existing program that has been proven to work.
+There are thousands of evidence-based and evidence-informed programs that address all kinds of issues in a variety of populations.
 Here are just a few examples of searchable databases you can use to find an effective program:

-As you’re exploring existing programs, you’ll want to consider some key questions to determine if a program is a good fit for your organization and community:
+As you’re exploring existing programs, consider some key questions to determine if a program is a good fit for your organization and community:

 - Does this program address the main contributing factors in my community?

-- Has this program been used in populations that are demographically similar to my community?
+- Has this program been used in populations that are similar to my community?

 - If not, does the program allow for any adaptations so that it’s more culturally appropriate?